Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I made a special quilt for my daughter birthday.
 I made this quilt design myself.

 If you just want to make a quilt and you don't have a huge fabric stash, just do a two colored quilt.
 First remove the biased edge, rotary cut the fabric in long six inch strips, alternating the colors as you sew.
-End the piece so one color is at one end and the other color is at the other end.

 Everyone who sews has lots of small scraps.
 I use mine to make quilt tops.
 Cut muslin or light color fabric into strips 4 inches wide and as long as you want the quilt (maybe 3 yards).
 Or you can cut squares about 10-12 inches.